San Francisco–Oakland Bay Bridge: October 2009 eyebar crack, repair failure and bridge closure

-During the 2009 Labor Day weekend closure for a portion of the replacement, a major crack was found in an eyebar, significant enough to warrant bridge closure.
+During the 2009 Labor Day weekend (Note: September 5, 2009 to September 7, 2009) closure for a portion of the replacement, a major crack was found in an eyebar, significant enough to warrant bridge closure.
 Working in parallel with the retrofit, California Department of Transportation (Caltrans), and its contractors and subcontractors, were able to design, engineer, fabricate, and install the pieces required to repair the bridge, delaying its planned opening by only 1 1/2 hours.
 The repair was not inspected by the Federal Highway Administration, which relied on state inspection reports to ensure safety guidelines were met.

 On October 27, 2009, during the evening commute, the steel crossbeam and two steel tie rods repaired over Labor Day weekend snapped off the Bay Bridge's eastern section and fell to the upper deck.
 This may have been due to metal-on-metal vibration from bridge traffic and wind gusts of up to 55 mph, which resulted in one of the rods breaking off and caused one of the metal sections to come crashing down.
 Three vehicles were either struck by or hit the fallen debris, though there were no injuries.
 On November 1, Caltrans announced that the bridge would probably stay closed at least through the morning commute of Monday, November 2 after repairs performed during the weekend failed a stress test on Sunday.
 BART and the Golden Gate Ferry systems added supplemental service to accommodate the increased passenger load during the bridge closure.
 The bridge reopened to traffic on November 2, 2009.

 The pieces that broke off on October 27 were a saddle, crossbars, and two tension rods.

 2010s–present

-Willie L. Brown, Jr., Bridge naming resolution
+Willie L. Brown, Jr., Bridge naming

-In June 2013, nine state assemblymen, joined by two state senators, introduced Assembly Concurrent Resolution No. 65 (ACR 65) to name the western crossing of the bridge for former California Assembly Speaker and former San Francisco Mayor Willie Brown.
+In June 2013, Assemblymember Isadore Hall III, representing Assembly District 64 (portions of Los Angeles and Orange Counties), introduced Assembly Concurrent Resolution No. 65 (ACR 65) to name the western crossing of the bridge for former California Assembly Speaker and former San Francisco Mayor Willie Brown.
+Hall introduced the resolution as lead author at the request of the measure's sponsor, the California NAACP; there were 10 co-authors.
 Six weeks later, a grassroots petition was launched seeking to name the entire two-bridge system for Emperor Norton.
-In September 2013, the petition's author launched a nonprofit, The Emperor's Bridge Campaign — now known as The Emperor Norton Trust — that advocates for adding "Emperor Norton Bridge" as an honorary name (rather than "renaming" the bridge) and that undertakes other efforts to advance Norton's legacy.
+In September 2013, the petition's author launched a nonprofit, The Emperor's Bridge Campaign — now known as The Emperor Norton Trust — that advocated for adding "Emperor Norton Bridge" as an honorary name (rather than "renaming" the bridge) and that undertakes other efforts to advance Norton's legacy.
 The state legislative resolution naming the western section of the Bay Bridge the "Willie L. Brown, Jr., Bridge" passed the Assembly in August 2013 and the Senate in September 2013.
 A ceremony was held on February 11, 2014, marking the resolution and the installation of signs on either end of the section.